 4. Transfer your music from other apps

 You can transfer your existing playlists on other music services to Spotify.
-The Soundiiz website is the best way we've seen and supports all the services you'd expect.
+The Soundiiz (opens in new tab) website is a great way to get it done and supports all the services you'd expect.

 5. See your stats

-Click on Your Library and then on the profile icon in the top left to see who's following you and who you're following.
-It will also show your most recently listened to tracks.
+Click on your profile icon in the top left to see who's following you and who you're following.
+It will also show your most recently listened-to artists and public playlists.

 6. Sort your now-playing queue

-Cue tracks in Spotify by selecting 'add to Up Next' from the three dots next to the track title.
+Cue tracks in Spotify by selecting 'add to queue' from the three dots next to the track title.
 On iOS?
-You can swipe right on a track to add it to your now playing playlist.
+You can also swipe right on a track to add it to your now-playing playlist.

 7. Search for your favourite tunes